Constraining early dark energy with gravitational waves before recombination: Conclusions

-In this work, we demonstrate that the decaying ultralight scalar model, as motivated in Ref.~\cite{Gonzalez:2020fdy}, produces a background of gravitational waves with a peak spectral energy fraction exceeding $\mathcal{O}(10^{-11})$ at its peak, with a power-law tail extending into the region that is already constrained by the CMB~\cite{Clarke:2020bil}.
-While we have not studied the entire available parameter space, we show that the requirements for the model to successfully alleviate the Hubble tension generally coincide with those for its gravitational wave signature to be constrained by the CMB.
-For the parameter space we considered, we find the signal exceeds constraints (on adiabatic modes) by an order of magnitude.
+In this work, we demonstrated that the decaying ultralight scalar model, as motivated in Ref.~\cite{Gonzalez:2020fdy}, produces a background of gravitational waves with a peak spectral energy fraction exceeding $\mathcal{O}(10^{-11})$ at its peak, with a power-law tail extending into the region that is already constrained by the CMB~\cite{Clarke:2020bil}.
+While we have not studied the entire available parameter space, we showed that the requirements for the model to successfully alleviate the Hubble tension generally coincide with those for its gravitational wave signature to be constrained by the CMB.
+For the parameter space we considered, we found that the signal exceeds constraints (on adiabatic modes) by an order of magnitude.
 Because GWs are actively sourced in this scenario, these constraints are not directly applicable, and we leave a detailed computation of the CMB signatures of these models to future work.
-We also point out that resonant particle production is not a unique feature to this model.
-The original single-field models of EDE exhibit similar parametric instabilities which may also emit significant GW backgrounds~\cite{Smith:2019ihp}.
-More broadly, our findings suggest that stochastic backgrounds of gravitational waves could provide an orthogonal probe with which to constrain models of early dark energy.
+However, we expect the importance of this differing time dependence to be suppressed: in terms of line-of-sight solutions, the contribution of tensors to the CMB is weighted by the visibility function, which is sharply peaked at the time of recombination~\cite{Zaldarriaga:1996xe}.
+In addition, recent work has proposed spectral distortions as a probe of gravitational waves at higher frequencies than those directly probed by the CMB~\cite{Kite:2020uix}, which would be sensitive to the peak of the signals presented here.